nirocknrk/mixtile-android-device/README.md

 # mixtile-ubuntu-touch

-This is the repository for ubuntu touch device package of Mixtile project.
+This is the repository for android device package of Mixtile project.

 now it includes: